mo65535/cn-loads/README.md

 ## How does it work?

 This script uses the Fabric framework which is designed to simplify remote administration of machines by automating the process of SSHing into those machines and running commands on them. http://www.fabfile.org/

 You'll need to install Fabric and PyYAML.
 If you have pip, that should be as simple as

 ```bash
 pip install Fabric
 pip install PyYAML
 ```

 That should create a `fab` executable in the `bin/` directory of your Python install.
 If that directory is on your path, you're set -- If not, you'll probably want to make a symlink in a folder that is on your path (somewhere like `~/bin`) that points to the fab executable.

-Then you can use an alias similar to the one above if you want a nice shortcut for running the script.
+Then you can use an alias similar to the one above if you want a shortcut for running the script.

 ### Note:

 To adapt this script to a setup with different machines, you will need to modify the line that generates the list of hosts.

 To save yourself from typing in your password a bunch of times when the program runs, you'll also want to set up SSH keys.
 I think I referred to this guide when setting that up for myself: http://paulkeck.com/ssh/

 Apparently SSH keys can be set up for the case where you use different usernames and passwords on different machines.
 In my situation, all machines are using a shared network drive, and things like username  and password configuration files are stored there and shared across the machines.